zhouyongcheng/Mix/mysql/admin/server_management.md

 grant select on myschema.* to cmwin@192.168.0.2 identified by '123456';
 grant select on mysql.user to cmwin@192.168.0.2;

-GRANT ALL PRIVILEGES ON cmwin.* TO 'root'@'%' IDENTIFIED BY 'cmwin@110!'
+GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY 'cmwin110!'
 WITH GRANT OPTION;

 GRANT ALL PRIVILEGES ON cmwin.* to 'root'@'%' IDENTIFIED BY 'cmwin@110!'
 WITH GRANT OPTION;